sgreenl5/Photo-Filters-via-Pixel-Manipulation/README.md

 The resulting image is one pnm file with all of the filter's outcomes side by side.
 The input image is called Input.pnm and the output, after being converted to a png file for easy access, is called FilterOutcome.png.
+File logger will show the steps taken during excecution.